RonSherfey/redshift-monorepo/README.md

 3. The user sends funds to the escrow
 4. Once the the user's payment confirms, REDSHIFT pays the invoice, and sweeps the on-chain funds from the escrow

-This type of swap can be used to top up your Lightning balance in seconds, make off-chain purchases with on-chain funds, or simply swap assets.
+This type of swap can be used to top up your Lightning balance, make off-chain purchases with on-chain funds, or simply swap assets.

 ## Packages